PhilimonNag/todo_app_gql/README.md

 # Todo App

-A full-stack Todo application with a backend implemented using Apollo GraphQL and a frontend developed in Flutter.
+A full-stack Todo application with a backend implemented using Nodejs Apollo GraphQL and a frontend developed in Flutter.
 This app allows users to create, update, and view tasks.

 ## Project Structure